-The Company reports revenue of \$730,692 (US \$560,059), a decrease when compared to revenues of \$1,041,470 (US \$726,846) realized during the same period in the prior fiscal year.
-The decrease in sales during the current quarter, when compared to the previous quarter, was the result of limited processing volumes due to contract equipment reliability issues experienced early in the quarter, as well as the timing of rough diamond tenders during the period.
-Extensive work during the later portion of the quarter was undertaken to further refine the project's processing facilities, implement a new operational team, and on efforts to replace the existing contract equipment provider with new providers and larger equipment to enhance both reliability and processing volumes.
-The Company realized a price per carat of (US) \$146, as compared to an average price per carat of (US) \$278 realized in the same period in 2018.
-The average dollar per carat during the current period was in line with Company expectations due to continued weakness in various categories of rough diamonds, and the significantly higher average for the same period during the prior year was also the result of a number of larger rough diamonds being sold during that period.
-The potential for increases in the average dollar per carat due to increases in the number of larger gem quality rough diamonds recovered, and rough diamond market pricing improvement moving forward, both remain relevant as the project continues to demonstrate the potential of the deposit with regard to the quality, overall size frequency distribution, and the recoveries of larger diamonds in the 10.8 carat plus "special" category.
+The Company reports revenue of \$1,867,873 (US \$1,412,117), a slight increase when compared to revenues of \$1,847,403 (US \$1,389,889) realized during the same period in the prior fiscal year.
+Sales increased during the current quarter when compared to the previous quarter despite limited processing volumes being achieved due to contract equipment reliability issues.
+Extensive work during the quarter continued on further refinements to the project's processing facilities by the new operational team, and on the replacement of previous contract equipment with new larger equipment from Caterpillar to enhance both reliability and processing volumes.
+The Company realized a price per carat of (US) \$106, as compared to an average price per carat of (US) \$194 realized in the same period in 2018.
+The significantly lower average dollar per carat recorded during the current period was expected and a direct result of the short-term processing of tailings material to support the evaluation efforts being undertaken by the project's new operational team to improve plant and final recovery efficiencies, and reduce costs during the transition time until the deployment of new larger equipment to the Project.
+Tailing processing typically results in the recovery of a higher percentage of rough diamonds in the smaller size fractions, and the price weakness in these categories of rough diamonds was also a contributing factor in the lower dollar per carat result realized during the period.
+Despite this short-term reduction in the average dollar per carat achieved, the refinement efforts and processing of tailings were nearing completion by the end of the guarter, and the Company expects the average dollar per carat to return to historical norms early in 2020.
+Additional increases in the average dollar per carat due to the number of larger gem quality rough diamonds recovered or rough diamond market pricing improvement, both remain relevant over the longer-term.
+The project has demonstrated significant potential with regard to rough diamond guality, as well as the recovery of larger diamonds in the 10.8 carat plus "special" category.
 The recovery of all rough diamonds to date, were incidental to the ongoing commissioning and testing and trial mining exercises being performed by the Company.

-The Company realized \$11,434 from interest and other income and a loss of \$1,515 for foreign exchange, as compared to realizing \$13,116 from interest and other income, and a loss of \$1,196 for foreign exchange for the same period during the prior fiscal year.
-The Company anticipates it will realize additional revenues from the incidental recoveries and the sale of rough diamonds after September 30, 2019.
+The Company realized \$11,598 from interest and other income and a gain of \$282 for foreign exchange, as compared to realizing \$13,430 from interest and other income, and a gain of \$335 for foreign exchange for the same period during the prior fiscal year.
+The Company anticipates it will realize additional revenues from the incidental recoveries and the sale of rough diamonds after December 31, 2019.